 \section{Introduction}

-This work is concerned with the problem of finding an interpretable low-dimensional representation of potentially high-dimensional measurements.
-This problem is referred to as \textit{disentangled representation learning} in the deep learning community~\citep{bengio2013representation, pmlr-v97-locatello19a}.
-In the signal processing literature, \textit{independent component analysis}~(ICA) refers to an ensemble of approaches which formalize this problem and provide algorithms for practical application~\citep{ICAbook}. \textit{Causal feature learning}~\citep{Chalupka2017CausalFL} aspires to a similar goal formulated in terms of \textit{microvariables} and \textit{macrovariables} which are used to contrast different levels of description.
+It has been proposed that causal reasoning will be central to move modern machine learning algorithms beyond their current shortcomings, such as their lack of \textit{robustness}, \textit{transferability} and \textit{interpretability}~\citep{Pearl2018TheSP, scholkopf2019causality,scholkopf2021causal, InducGoyal2021}.
+However, it is still unclear how to reconcile the causal graphical model~(CGM) formalism~\citep{pearl2009causality, peters2017elements}, which operates on semantically meaningful high-level variables, with deep neural networks~\citep{Goodfellow-et-al-2016}, which excel on unstructured, low-level, high-dimensional observations, e.g. images.
+One way forward would be a two-step approach in which we first \textit{disentangle} the high-level variables from low-level observations~\citep{bengio2013representation, pmlr-v97-locatello19a}, then learn a CGM that relates them.
+Instead, this work proposes a method to do \emph{both steps simultaneously}, and provides a rigorous theory that shows how doing so can \textit{induce} disentanglement when the CGM is regularized to be sparse.

-We will take the perspective of ICA and assume the data is generated by unobserved variables $Z$ (also called latent factors) which are then transformed (or mixed) to produce the high-dimensional observations $X$.
-Our goal can then be formulated as recovering or reconstructing the latent variables from the observations.
-This problem is plagued with the difficult question of \textit{identifiability}.
-Indeed, \citet{HYVARINEN1999429} showed that this task is impossible with general nonlinear mixing under the standard assumption of latent factors independence.
-Nevertheless, new theoretical developments showed identifiability of the latent factors is possible even with nonlinear mixing, as long as the latent variables are \textit{conditionally independent given an observed auxiliary variable $A$}~\citep{HyvarinenST19, iVAEkhemakhem20a, ice-beem20}.
-This observed auxiliary variable can be for instance a time or an environment index, an action in a reinforcement learning environment or even a previous observation if the data possess a temporal structure, as long as it has a ``sufficiently strong effect'' on the latent variables.
+Our contribution is based on recent theoretical results in the nonlinear ICA literature~\citep{HyvarinenST19, iVAEkhemakhem20a, ice-beem20} that assume the data is explained by \textit{unobserved} and \textit{meaningful} latent variables, or factors, $Z$, which are transformed by a \textit{decoder}, or \textit{mixing function}, $\bff$, to produce the observation $X$.
+The problem of disentanglement can then be formulated as recovering, or reconstructing, the latent variables from the observation.

+This problem is plagued by the difficult question of \textit{identifiability}.
+Indeed, \citet{HYVARINEN1999429} showed that this task is impossible with general nonlinear mixing under the standard assumption of independent latent factors.
+Nevertheless, recent theoretical developments have shown identifiability of the latent factors is possible in the nonlinear setting, assuming the latent variables are \textit{conditionally independent given an observed auxiliary variable $A$}~\citep{HyvarinenST19, iVAEkhemakhem20a, ice-beem20}.
+This auxiliary variable can be, for instance, a time or an environment index, an action in an interactive environment, or even a previous observation if the data has temporal structure, as long as its effect on the latent factors is ``sufficiently strong''.